 Base Camp Trek Day 6: Acclimatisation Day Dingboche 4350m

-However, we were rewarded with some spectacular view which always helps and allowed for some great photos for the Everest Base Camp Trek Blog!
+However, we were rewarded with some spectacular views, which always helps and allowed for some great photos for the Everest Base Camp Trek Blog.

-Night 2 at the Dingboche tea house started to wear a bit thin – especially as it became very cold in the late afternoon with snow!
-They did offer clothes washing at this tea house but it was too cold to do so as they need to be able to hang the clothes outside to dry.
+Night two at the Dingboche tea house started to wear a bit thin – especially as it became very cold in the late afternoon with snow, They did offer clothes washing at this tea house, but it was too cold to do so as they needed to be able to hang the clothes outside to dry.

 This was quite a big tea house though so there were a couple of communal warm areas.
 They also still had a good range of snacks and of course ginger, honey and lemon tea to help make the afternoon and evening go faster.

 Day 6 Everest Base Camp Trek Difficulty: 6/10

 The morning was one of if not the most stunning scenery of my Everest Base Camp Trekking.
 It is hard climbing from Dingboche, but once you ascend, you are rewarded with spectacular 360 views.
 It is jaw-droppingly beautiful.

 It is then some seriously high walking to the first-morning tea stop.
 I began to feel very weird and unwell at this point.
 I made it to the rest stop, but it wasn’t easy, and I was quite disoriented.